JackieGanyo/datafun-07-ml/README.md

 1. Run the whole notebook to verify.
 Fix any issues or warnings.
 2. Git add / commit / push your changes to GitHub.
 3. Optional - if you have any issues, ask your favorite AI or your team members in the associated discussion.
 Use screenshots and paste error messages so we can help.

+### CC 7.7: Predict Avg High Temp in NYC in January (Part 3)

+Always

+1. Open your project repository folder in VS Code.
+2. Open a terminal in your root project folder and run git pull to make sure you have the latest changes from GitHub.

+Use Linear Regression on Average High Temperatures in NYC in January using a different approach.

+Read these notes before you start:

+1. Continue the project by following the steps in 15.4 (staring page 620 in your textbook).
+2. This time, we'll use scikit-learn estimator, and we'll practice splitting data for training (to build a model) and testing (testing our model against known values).
+3. Follow the instructions all the way though charting it again with the specified axes.

+Add to your notebook as you work through the process.
+Add a second-level Markdown heading for Part 3.
+Use third-level Markdown headings for each section listed below.
+Copy and paste the section heading if you like, and add a ### space before each.

+*Continuation from CC7.6*

+#### Section 1 - Build the Model

+1. Use test_train_split to split the data into parts for training and testing.
+2. Recommended: Add all imports to the top of your file, just under the Markdown Introduction.
+Follow conventions.
+3. Check the shape of each data set.
+4. Train the model using Linear Regression Fit.
+5. View the returned coef_and intercept_  attributes need for the line equation (y = mx + b)

+#### Section 2 - Test the Model

+Test the model as directed.

+#### Section 3 - Predict

+Use your model to predict the "average high temp in Jan" for the year 2024 (like they did for 2019).

+#### Section 4 - Visualizations

+1. Follow the instructions and use Seaborn to generate a scatter plot with a best fit line.
+2. Set the axes and the y scale as directed
+3. Customize your chart and notebook as you like to make your work clear and compelling.

+Always

+1. Run the whole notebook to verify.
+Fix any issues or warnings.
+2. Git add / commit / push your changes to GitHub.
+3. Optional - if you have any issues, ask your favorite AI or your team members in the associated discussion.
+Use screenshots and paste error messages so we can help.

+### CC 7.8: Add Your Insights (Part 4)

+Always

+1. Open your project repository folder in VS Code.
+2. Open a terminal in your root project folder and run git pull to make sure you have the latest changes from GitHub.

+At the end of your notebook, add a second-level Markdown Heading for Part 4 with some remarks comparing the two methods.

+- Excellent analytical skills need professional communication skills to be of maximum benefit.

+- Your narrative and the way you present your work is key.

+Always

+1. Run the whole notebook to verify.
+Fix any issues or warnings.
+2. Git add / commit / push your changes to GitHub.
+3. Optional - if you have any issues, ask your favorite AI or your team members in the associated discussion.
+Use screenshots and paste error messages so we can help.